 Dear momma, I want to tell you about my journey in parenting and life that has lead me to this beautiful place.

 My name is Jennie (duh!) and I bet you wonder how to pronounce my last name!
 It is pronounced PIE-FUR-OWN.
 I live on 5.5 acres 30 minutes outside of Nashville, Tennessee with 23 chickens, two boys (ages 14 & 11), two dogs (a Basset Hound and an English Bulldog) and my wonderful husband.
 The sun rises in the front and sets in the back and THAT is my favorite part of my home.
+I'm an OG crunchy mom and love Jesus with all my heart.

 I grew up with a single mom.
 My sisters were 11&17 years older than me.
 My brother died at age 16, when I was a baby.
 This shaped how I was raised.
 My mom raised me to understand how short life is and how we are not promised tomorrow.
 She made sure we never went to bed angry and always said “I love you”